quocanh34/ITMO-Java-Programming-Course/README.md

 # This is a course offered by ITMO University for first year student.
-## We have 8 laboratories to get used to basic programming concepts, object-oriented programming and others. ##
+## We have 8 laboratories to get used to basic programming concepts, object-oriented programming and the others. ##